dechamps/ASIO401/CONFIGURATION.md

 #### Option `channels`

-*Integer*-typed option that determines how many channels FlexASIO will open the hardware audio device with.
+*Integer*-typed option that determines how many channels ASIO401 will open the hardware audio device with.
 This is the number of channels the ASIO Host Application will see.